Accessibility of online video

 What is accessibility?

 Accessibility is about making content accessible to all users, regardless of disability.
-For video and audio, this may be to provide subtitles, visual recognition, text version (transcription) and sign language.
+For video and audio this could be to provide subtitles, what is visible should be told by a visual interpreter, significant audio should be described or a text version (transcription) should be available.

 Accessibility for all users is a human rights issue – the UN Convention on the Rights of Persons with Disabilities is the basis for the regulation of the Web Directive.

 Streamio supports WebVTT subtitles that work for both mobiles and computers.
 You can also upload texts in the SRT format that will automatically be converted to WebVTT.
 A subtitle uploaded to Streamio can be edited directly in Streamio.
 Streamio is also compatible with subtitles of languages with alternate character sets.
 Streamio’s video player supports different styles in WebVTT to customize the text appearance easily.

 It is now possible for all Streamio customers to unlock the auto-subtitle feature with Amberscript.
 With the help of their superb service, automatic subtitles can be generated with great certainty and accuracy.
 You can then easily do the finishing touches in their own editor.
 If you want the subtitle to be handled manually by a human in cases where a 100% correct text is required, they also offer that service.